-The Leader should demonstrate safe lifting and carrying techniques to move a board between a vehicle/trailer and the launch site.
-The Leader should manage the very real risks posed by moving SUPs in windy environments throughout;
+- The Leader should demonstrate safe lifting and carrying techniques to move a board between a vehicle/trailer and the launch site.
+The Leader should manage the very real risks posed by moving SUPs in windy environments throughout; - The Leader shows safe and effective set up of their board and equipment appropriate to the environmental conditions;

-- The Leader shows safe and effective set up of their board and equipment appropriate to the environmental conditions; - The Leader demonstrates efficient and effective launching and landing from a variety of different access/egress points (e.g. beach, slip ways, rocky shore, steeply shelving beach) and is in control at all times; - The Leader demonstrates an effective and dynamic body, paddle and foot positioning in a range of different water environments (e.g. upwind, downwind, wind generated surf, etc.); - The Leader has an efficient, effective and adaptive forward paddling technique; - The Leader understands and can select from a variety of effective and purposeful manoeuvres appropriate to the conditions, applying effective timing, body position and high levels of awareness of different interacting environmental conditions: - The Leader uses support strokes effectively in a variety of water conditions.
+- The Leader demonstrates efficient and effective launching and landing from a variety of different access/egress points, (e.g., sandy shore, slip ways, pontoons etc.), and is in control at all times; - The Leader demonstrates an effective and dynamic body, paddle and foot positioning in a range of different water environments (e.g., upwind, downwind, wind generated waves, etc.); - The Leader has an efficient, effective and adaptive forward paddling technique; - The Leader understands and can select from a variety of effective and purposeful manoeuvres appropriate to the conditions, applying effective timing, body position and high levels of awareness of different interacting environmental conditions; - The Leader uses support strokes effectively in a variety of water conditions.